microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaPartnerInformation.md

  [<CommonParameters>]
 ```
 ## Description
-the Set-EntraBetaPartnerInformation cmdlet is used by partners to set partner-specific properties.
+The Set-EntraBetaPartnerInformation cmdlet is used by partners to set partner-specific properties.
 These properties can view by all tenants that the partner has access to.

 ## Examples